 But is there no help for the widow's son?
 I can no longer expect help from the Church, or those of the Mormon faith.
 If I escape execution, it will be through the clemency of the nation, many of whose noble sons will dislike to see me sacrificed in this way.
 I acknowledge that I have been slow to listen to the advice of friends, who have warned me of the danger and treachery that awaited me.
 Yet I ask pardon for all the ingratitude with which I received their advice.
-When the people consider that I have never permitted one nerve or fibre of this old frame to weaken or give way, notwithstanding the fact that I have been cut loose, and cast off and sacrificed by those who from their own stand-point, and according to their own theory, should have stood by me to the last, they may have some compassion for me.
+When the people consider that I was ever taught to look upon treachery with horror, and that I have never permitted one nerve or fiber of this old frame to weaken or give way, notwithstanding the fact that I have been cut loose, and cast off and sacrificed by those who from their own stand-point, and according to their own theory, should have stood by me to the last, they may have some compassion for me.
 Perhaps all is for the best.